cacress/CSC442/README.md

 - **Rithik Kulkarni** – Analyzed text-based metrics (titles & descriptions) and their correlation with popularity
 - **Benjamin Uy** – Investigated the impact of production countries and related features on show/movie success

-Together, we synthesized these angles into a larger view of how streaming metadata reflects audience engagement and critical reception.
+Together, we combined our subgoals to create a broader understanding of how streaming metadata reflects audience engagement and critical reception.

 ---